 Enhancing Healthcare Team Outcomes

 Infrarenal abdominal aortic aneurysms are the most common aneurysms of the aorta.
 Screening ultrasound has helped detect AAA and allows for surveillance in asymptomatic patients with a diameter < 5 cm.
-In females, the repair should be considered at 5 cm and in males at 5.5 cm.
-If the rapid enlargement is demonstrated (>5 mm over 6 months) repair should be considered.
-Education of first responders including the nurse practitioner, triage nurse, primary care physicians, physician assistants, and emergency department physicians can facilitate diagnosis and reduce delays in treatment.
+In females, the repair should be considered at 5 cm, and in males, at 5.5 cm.
+If rapid enlargement is demonstrated (>5 mm over six months), repair should be considered.
+Education of first responders, including the nurse practitioner, triage nurse, primary care physicians, physician assistants, and emergency department physicians, can facilitate diagnosis and reduce delays in treatment.

-For elective AAA repair, the outcomes are good with minimal morbidity.
+For elective AAA repair, the outcomes are good, with minimal morbidity.
 However, if a rupture has occurred, the mortality rates can exceed 50%.
-Current guidelines suggest that patients with AAA should have the surgery in hospitals with an interprofessional team approach in dealing with this pathology.
-To improve outcomes, it is vital that the patient stop smoking, maintain healthy body weight, control his or her blood pressure, and remain compliant with medications.
+Current guidelines suggest that patients with AAA should have the surgery in hospitals with an interprofessional team approach to dealing with this pathology.
+To improve outcomes, it is vital that the patient stop smoking, maintain a healthy body weight, control their blood pressure, and remain compliant with medications.

 (Click Image to Enlarge)

 Abdominal Aortic Aneurysm Illustration.
 Distention shown by yellow markings.
 Includes aorta, inferior vena cava, and aneurysms.